ucpdh23/Servant/README.md

 Integration of any kind of device into the Internet of Things technology is easy.
 Thanks to a distributed messaging system and Java, interfacing with any system in order to send or receive data from/to the cloud never will be a hard work.
 Integration with systems like IFTTT

+Servant provides a MQTT interface to interacts with sensors and external actuators.
+This solution is already inetgrated with a zigbee2mqtt solution in order to connect to other systems.

 **Smart**
-* Based on a events and actions systems.
+* Implementation based on two basic concepts of events and actions.
 It is easy to create advanced algorithms interacting devices together (sensors and/or actuators) or with external systems.

 * Natural language processing in order to a better human/system interaction.